pinaki-sen/senpinaki222/README.md

 ## I'm an Engineering Undergrad, Machine Learning and Quantum Computing Enthusiast!!

-- 🌱 I’m learning about **Machine Learning** and **Quantum Computing**
+- 🌱 Learning about **Machine Learning** and **Quantum Computing**
-- 👯 Currently working on a Research Project about **Loss Landscape of Variational Quantum Classifier and generic feature mapping technique for QML**
+- 🕺 Currently I'm a Mentee at [Quantum Open Source Foundation](https://qosf.org/qc_mentorship/), currently working on a Research Project related to **Implementation of Tensor Network on Quantum Machine Learning** under the guidance of [Dr. Amandeep Singh Bhatia](https://curin.chitkara.edu.in/profile/amandeep-singh-bhatia/)
-- 🔭 I've started developing a deep learning python library from scratch: [deepNeuralNet][deepNeuralNet]
-- 💬 Ask me about **Quantum Machine Learning**
-- 👨‍💻 All of my projects are available at [https://pinaki-sen.now.sh/#/projects](https://pinaki-sen.now.sh/#/projects)
+- 🔭 Interested in Quantum Hardware, trying to learn **Quantum Optics**

 ---